Google Shopping feed optimization is something that most advertisers ignore.

 Some good examples include:

-• Add the size of the product.
+- Add the size of the product.
 This can come in different forms.
-For instance, a wine rack size is the number of many bottles, a shoes size is an 8, and a cabinet’s size is small, medium, and big.
+For instance, a wine rack size is the number of many bottles (good), a shoe size is 8 (waste of space, and a cabinet’s size is small, medium, and big (OK).

-• Add kids if the product is child-oriented.
+- Add kids if the product is child-oriented (preferably as the first word)

 Step 3: Rewrite Manually if You HAVE to